Is Puno worth visiting?

 Contents

-We think Puno is worth visiting for two reasons: one to see Lake Titicaca obviously, and two, to get a look into the diverse ways of life of the indigenous peoples that live out on the lake – the Uros and the small populations living on Isla Taquile and Amantani.
+One to see impressive Lake Titicaca, and two, to get a look into the diverse ways of life of the indigenous peoples that live on the lake – the Uros and the small populations living on Isla Taquile and Amantani.

 The Uros people of Lake Titicaca have made the floating reed islands their homes.

-These islands are created by the Uros people themselves and are made entirely from the native totora reeds and mud fro m the lake.
-The reed islands have to be rebuilt regularly as they erode over time.
+These islands are created by the Uros people themselves and are made entirely from the native totora reeds and mud from the lake.

 Before the Inca invaded the region around the lake, the Uros lived on the shore in towns and villages.
 However, while other groups bent the knee to the Inca conquerors, the Uros decided to escape out onto the lake instead.